statelyai/xstate/.changeset/eight-eggs-press.md

 };
 ```

-This change brings guards, delays and activities into line with actions and services.
+This change brings guards and delays into line with actions and services.

+⚠️ **NOTE:** Whenever possible, use data from within `context` rather than external data in your guards and delays.